-Using a CTQ Tree to Convert Customer Needs to Quality Metrics relevant group of customers during the first few phases of a project, or the team receives feedback from internal customers about a process.
+Using a CTQ Tree to Convert Customer Needs to Quality Metrics

+In Chapter 5, we introduced the concept of the Voice of the Customer, or VoC.
+Six Sigma teams usually start with some type of VoC data when they are defining a problem and working on goals for a project.
+Either the team conducts surveys to hear from a statistically relevant group of customers during the first few phases of a project, or the team receives feedback from internal customers about a process.
 Sometimes, the VoC information a team begins with is something as simple as a champion or executive-level individual making a statement about expectations for an internal process or project.
 When VoC data is limited in such a fashion, teams might have to work harder to validate assumptions with data before moving on to CTQ analysis.